 Now that you understand the differences between “organic” and “natural” phrasing, and understand that an OMRI Listed® product can help you maintain your organic lifestyle, take a look at the full range of OMRI Listed® items available from Safer® Brand.

 Our goal is help you make the most out of your organic garden, and that’s why we strive to bring these products to you!

 If you would like to learn more about the organic gardening community, join Safer® Brand on Facebook for an ongoing exchange of ideas about the organic lifestyle.
-You can also subscribe to our E-Newsletter for more gardening articles and great deals on our products.
+You can also subscribe to our E-Newsletter for more gardening articles and links to the products you need.